 Every ten years following the national census, the Florida Legislature reapportions the House and Senate Districts for the entire state.
 The Constitution provides that there will be no more than 120 House districts and no more than 40 Senate Districts.
 As the population increases or shifts from location to location, it becomes necessary to reapportion so that legislators each represent an equal, or nearly equal, number of constituents.

-As a result of redistricting, membership in the Broward Delegation decreased from twenty-six to nineteen.
+As a result of redistricting, membership in the Broward Delegation is nineteen members.
 The Delegation has five Senate members and fourteen House members.